The-MAS-Network/TheSolution/ubongJacobSubmission/README.md

 3. Start up MySQL and Apache servers.
 4. On your web browser, enter the URL `http://localhost/phpmyadmin/`.
 5. Create a database with any name of your choice.
 For this guide, we will name it `the-solution-db`.
-6. Navigate to the `backend` folder in VsCode terminal using the command `cd SolutionProject\ubongJacobSubmission\backend`.
+6. Navigate to the `backend` folder in VsCode terminal using the command `cd ubongJacobSubmission\backend`.
 7. Run the command `npm install` to install the dependencies.
 8. Create a `.env` file in the root folder of the backend and paste the following variables:
    APP_JWT_PRIVATE_KEY=WdBwe4qF4msjvT8Mys937QqFjgAor05MSZrB